 - Leave in the tins for 5 – 10 minutes, then turn out to cool completely.
 It must be absolutely cold for the decoration stage.
 And no, don’t put it in the fridge!
 That’ll just dry out the cake and make it all stale and yucky.

 To decorate and finish:

-The kids and I had great fun making this LEGO cake - there's no doubt that fondant icing can be a little fiddly to apply (especially on a big cake), but actually it wasn't as hard as I thought it would be to get a decent-enough-for-the-kids finish.
+The kids and I had great fun making this Lego brick cake – there’s no doubt that fondant icing can be a little fiddly to apply (especially on a big cake), but actually it wasn’t as hard as I thought it would be to get a decent-enough-for-the-kids finish.
 So if you can roll out play dough, you can certainly tackle this too.
-And while mine won't win any cake decorating awards (and would most likely be rejected by LEGO's quality control for its wildly inaccurate measurements), this LEGO brick cake looks effective enough to please my kids and make them smile.
+And while mine won’t win any cake decorating awards (and would most likely be rejected by Lego’s quality control for its wildly inaccurate measurements), this Lego brick cake looks effective enough to please my kids and make them smile.
 It is also rather tasty.

 Lego Cake Making Must-Have Equipment

 If you are looking to make a Lego brick cake yourself, the main things you’ll need are a rectangular cake tin and some circle cutters, though a fondant smoothing tool is a useful extra as well.
 These (affiliate links) are similar to the ones I have – and I’ve my eye on those fabulous Lego silicone moulds too – just think of the possibilities…

 Limited Edition 60th Anniversary Lego Sets